dirvine/data_chain/docs/data_blocks.md

 though are still beneficial to the network to provide connectivity and lower level consensus at the routing level.

+A non archive node can request old data from existing archive nodes in a group, but the rate should be limited in cases where there are already three such nodes in a group.
+These messages will be the lowest priority messages in the group.
+Tehreby any attacker will require to become an archive node and this will take time, unless the group falls below three archive nodes in which case the priority is increased on such relocation messages.

 ## Chained chains

 As chains grow and nodes hold longer chains across many disparate groups, there will be commonalties